 Great leaders won’t tell their officers how to do their jobs.
-Great leaders will assure their personnel have already been well trained in how to do their job.
+Great leaders will ensure their personnel have already been well trained in how to do their job.
 A great leader will present the task or objective to be completed, establish the platform in which to operate and then will allow the officer to achieve his own success.
 When the officer achieves success, that results in success for the leader and the team.

 A great leader will solicit input from his officers.
 It doesn’t matter if it’s at a critical incident or a training event.
 When you do solicit input you will discover different concepts an ideas you were sure to miss.
 This also develops trust and a bond that only SWAT officers experience.

-Tactical leaders should empower your SWAT operators with tasks and objectives allowing freedom for creativity, granting the authority to make decisions and to act upon them.
+Tactical leaders should empower SWAT operators with tasks and objectives allowing freedom for creativity, granting the authority to make decisions and to act upon them.
 Also, the leader should provide direction and support depending on the SWAT operator’s experience.

 The next component of great leadership is to “grow” future leaders.
-This may be the greatest challenge to the tactical leader but as the commander you are responsible for the over-all operation of your unit.
+This may be the greatest challenge to the tactical leader, but as the commander you are responsible for the overall operation of your unit.
 It will take a significant amount of time and effort, but the unit’s future successes will depend on your efforts.
 Provide opportunities to all your SWAT officers, so you avoid favoritism.

 When growing future leaders consider challenging every individual, everybody will benefit, and the sharpest SWAT cops will rise to the top.
 Identify leadership potential early, and challenge appropriately.
 Encourage SWAT operators to make decisions, experience leadership, and take risks.
 Officers will learn from both successes and failures.
 Provide opportunities for professional growth and promotion.